公 法 评 论 惟愿公平如大水滚滚,使公义如江河滔滔! |

 On Classical Studies

-This is an outline of Eric Voegelin's essay On Classical Studies, which can be found
+This is an outline of Eric Voegelin's essay On Classical Studies, which can

 in: Modern Age, XVII (Winter 1973)